About New Mexico Legal Aid

 - Maria G. Geer

 - Karen Meyers

 - Timothy Eisenberg

 Click here to see a list of Board Committees and their members.

 In addition to these practice areas, New Mexico Legal Aid currently works on twelve individual projects including:

-New Mexico Legal Aid has ten office locations serving all counties in New Mexico, although the majority of San Juan county is covered by our partner, DNA People’s Legal Services.
+New Mexico Legal Aid has ten office locations serving all counties in New Mexico, although the majority of San Juan county is covered by our partner agency, DNA People’s Legal Services.

 Volunteer Attorney Program

-Working in close collaboration with the State Bar of New Mexico and local judicial district pro bono committees, New Mexico Legal Aid’s Volunteer Attorney Program (VAP) engages in direct case placement with pro bono attorneys, sponsors CLE events, training, and provides support and coordination for local legal clinics for NM residents.
-Our new Justice for Families Pro Bono Innovations project was created to help address the problem of the lack of access to civil legal assistance for families in rural New Mexico by recruiting private attorneys from New Mexico urban centers.
+Working in close collaboration with the State Bar of New Mexico, Access to Justice Commission and local judicial district pro bono committees, New Mexico Legal Aid’s Volunteer Attorney Program (VAP) engages in direct case placement with pro bono attorneys, sponsors CLE events, training, and provides support and coordination for local legal clinics for low-income New Mexico residents.

 New Mexico families living in poverty struggle with issues of domestic violence, foreclosure, healthcare debt, predatory lending, Veteran’s accessing benefits, and more.
 By funding civil legal aid in New Mexico, you help families in our community fight poverty.
 If you would like to contribute to those in need, please visit our donation page.
 Thank you!